Top 6 Causes of Clicking Noise When Braking

 What Causes Clicking Noise When Driving?

-There are various reasons your car might be making a clicking or popping noise while driving.
+There are various other reasons your car might be making a clicking or popping noise while driving.
 Here are some of the reasons why it might be happening:

 1. The Hubcaps